Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 He, with a stern look, walked in between and past them, and faced the rocky walls in the distance.
 He stopped at the end of the grass patch, just before the shiny smooth-looking rocks that paved the floor.
 "I don't mean to burst your bubble here, but don't you think... maybe that power's meant only for them?"

-Sena rebuted, "Yeah, but that Moebius guy...
+Sena rebutted, "Yeah, but that Moebius guy...
 He did refer to 'us'...
 I just thought..."

 Taion turned to look at her, "You thought maybe you could transform as well?"
 Sena nodded, though her look was less certain.